 Resistance against infections

 Basella has more vitamin C content than Spinach.
 100 g of fresh greens has 102 mg or 102% of daily recommended levels of vitamin-C. Vitamin-C is a powerful antioxidant, which helps the human body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.

 Like in spinach, Basella too is an excellent source of iron.
 100 g fresh leaves contain about 1.20 mg or 15% of daily intake of iron.
 Iron is an essential trace element required by the human body for red blood cell (RBC’s) production.
 Additionally, this element acts as a co-factor for the oxidation-reduction enzyme, cytochrome oxidase, during the cellular metabolism.

 DNA production and growth

-It also contains good amounts of many B-complex vitamins such as folate, vitamin-B6 (pyridoxine), and riboflavin.
-100 g fresh leaves provide 140 µg or 35% of folates.
+It also has good amounts of many B-complex vitamins such as folate, vitamin-B6 (pyridoxine), and riboflavin.
+100 g fresh leaves offer 140 µg or 35% of folates.
 This vitamin is one of the essential compounds for DNA production and growth.

 Prevents defects during pregnancy